JPMorgan likely to post $4 bln to $6 bln trade loss

 JPMorgan may move to keep up its profit by taking more one-time gains from selling securities that yield relatively high rates of interest, Mutascio said.
 Doing so would reduce profits in future quarters.

 The bank has said it has already taken $1 billion of such gains to offset the losses.
-It sold an estimated $25 billion of profitable securities to take the gains.
+It sold a n estimated $25 billion of profitable securities to take the gains.
+[ID:nL1E8GOI4U]

 Investors may also find that JPMorgan's earnings power was exaggerated in the past by risk-taking that has now been reduced, Mutascio said.
 That would bode poorly for earnings in 2013 and 2014, he added.